 When kids enjoy what they’re playing, everything changes.

-From my experience, most kids don’t quit piano because they’re incapable.
+Most kids don’t quit piano because they’re incapable.
 They quit when the process becomes dull and discouraging.
-I move my students beyond standard method books early, introducing a carefully chosen program that builds confidence, independence, and real musicality.
+I move my students beyond standard method books early, building on a strong classical foundation with an approach that actually connects with today’s kids.
 The thing parents tell me most isn’t just about faster progress.
 It’s that piano lessons are no longer a weekly battle.

 Independence